friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

     Python could not understand the code in the file 'TESTS:\syntax\delete_constant_keyword.py'
-    at the location indicated by ^.
+    at the location indicated.

-    -->1: del True
+       1: del True
               ^^^^

     You cannot delete the constant `True`.